 Leashes may break, so be sure to pack in back-ups—a thinner 5mm leash for smaller days and thicker ones for bigger swells.

-A couple blocks of your favorite wax should be tossed into your luggage, too, as they might not be readily available on your trip.
+A couple of blocks of your favorite wax should be tossed into your luggage, too, as they might not be readily available on your trip.
 Be sure to know the water temp at your surfing destination to know which kind of wax to bring.

 Ding Repair Kit